[back to home]

 The most common extension of RoPE to 2 dimensions used in vision transformer (ViT) implementations today is called axial RoPE, which applies 1d RoPE twice: rotating the first \(D/2\) dimensions of the query/key according to x-position, and the remaining \(D/2\) dimensions according to y-position.

-The main insight is that, rather than rotating any particular dimension pair based on only x-position or based on only y-position, the rotations can instead be based on the tokens' positions measured along arbitrary 2d directions (Heo et al. 2024).
+The main insight is that, rather than rotating any particular dimension pair based on only x-position or based on only y-position, the rotations can instead be based on the tokens' positions measured along arbitrary 2d directions.

-Although Heo et al. introduced this idea last year, various recent works which cite Heo et al., such as SAM 2, Infinity, and Perception Encoder are actually still using axial RoPE, based on their official implementations.
-Maybe it wasn't obvious from only reading the abstract of Heo et al. that they were introducing a novel approach differing from axial RoPE.
+Last year, Heo et al. in their paper titled "Rotary position embedding for vision transformer" described this idea as part of their proposed 'mixed RoPE' method.
+However, it seems like many of the various recent works which cite Heo et al., such as SAM 2 and Qwen-Image, are actually still using axial RoPE, based on their official implementations.
+Maybe this is because it isn't obvious from only reading the abstract of Heo et al. that the paper introduces a novel approach that differs from axial RoPE.

 To be precise, the general N-dimensional RoPE for positions \(\mathbf{t} \in \mathbb R^N\) can be written as